 Moon Rise, Set & Phases in Louisville

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Louisville experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.2 months, from May 19 to September 25, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
-The muggiest day of the year is July 24, with muggy conditions 67% of the time.
+The month with the most muggy days in Louisville is July, with 20.0 days that are muggy or worse.

 The least muggy day of the year is February 11, when muggy conditions are essentially unheard of.